ResearchComputing/Documentation/docs/programming/MPIBestpractices.md

 ### Running MPI on Alpine

-Alpine is the successor to Summit, and is built in a similar way, so running MPI jobs is relatively straightforward.
-One caveat on Alpine is that MPI jobs cannot be run across chassis, which limits them to a maximum `--ntask` count of 4096 cores (64 nodes per chassis * 64 cores each).
+Running MPI jobs on Alpine is relatively straightforward.
+However, one caveat on Alpine is that MPI jobs cannot be run across chassis, which limits them to a maximum `--ntask` count of 4096 cores (64 nodes per chassis * 64 cores each).

 Simply select the Compiler and MPI wrapper you wish to use and place it in a job script.
 In the following example, we run a 128 core, 4 hour job with a gcc compiler and OpenMPI: